-There’s still plenty of ground to gain for SaaS companies in the coming years despite a decade of hyper-growth.
 As traditional businesses transition to the cloud, more and more customers will partner with SaaS software providers to scale their revenue.
-Companies like Twitter and BMW are now looking to adopt or at least test the waters of subscription.
+Even companies like Twitter and BMW are now looking to adopt or at least test the waters of popular subscription models.

-Simply put, by Jacques Beauzile a strategic account executive for Everbridge, OTC contains all the actions required to deliver the product or service from customer orders.
+Jacques Beauzile, a strategic account executive for Everbridge, said it best: order-to-cash contains all the actions required to deliver the product or service from customer orders.

 - OTC is a subset of QTC